danielemarinazzo/HOI/README.md

 Work in progress.

+It uses the gaussian copula estimator (https://github.com/robince/gcmi).
+Other estimators are possible of course.

 The files starting with hoi_* (basically the zero lag ones) are fully optimized.

 The lagged version is fully functional (including the proper FDR correction), but is not optimized for speed yet.